-It was the rise of the digital age, and it was a fascinating time for all of us kids!
+My ancestors baked things!
+And then eventually I was born in 1983, just in time to witness the rise of the digital age.
+It was a fascinating time for people of my generation!
 For me, it was the start of an obvious obsession with video games.
 Their push and pull were particularly effective in shaping my peculiar path.

 Alien Trilogy and Resident Evil and the brilliant Bushido Blade!
 Just three of the very finest titles by which my mind was made.
 Oh, no...